glciampaglia/knowledge_linker/docs/log.markdown

 classification with Nearest Neighbors, and compute the F1.
 Prashant asked to use the politicians data for his machine learning course and will implement other algorithms, but in R.

+## Thu Nov  7 12:50:14 EST 2013

+Implemented the one-pass method for computing what now I call "epistemic" closure (as opposed to the normal metric closure), which is essentially the normal closure computed only on intermediate nodes and with the additional constraint that direct neighbors (i.e. available knowledge) have maximal similarity (or minimal distance).